P&O replaces buffets with cafes and restaurants

 P&O Cruises has revealed a bold move to discontinue buffet dining from their newer ships and revolutionise cruise dining.
 In the place of the P&O buffets, passengers can expect more modern food outlets and gourmet delights.

 The initial plan is to begin rolling out these options on their newest ships, the Pacific Aria and the Pacific Eden.
-When these two ships begin cruising in November 2015, this will mean a record number of five P&O ships will be sailing from New Zealand and Australia throughout the year.
+When these two ships begin cruising, this will mean a record number of five P&O ships will be sailing from New Zealand and Australia throughout the year.
 Various key features will then be rolled out across the rest of the fleet.

 ‘The Pantry’, as it is called, is the new area with a more contemporary design that will make a variety of eateries available to passengers.
 What was the regular open-plan P&O buffets will be replaced by longer high tables, comfortable benches, round-backed chairs and other options in seating.
 Like the buffet, this is part of your package and passengers will not be charged extra for dining at ‘The Pantry’.
 Aria and Eden will have a total of 15 restaurants, bars and cafes.